 See a Stuxnet-effective job description from one of our computer tech resume samples:

 Computer Technician Job Description for a Resume

-If you have some left over computer skills, technologies you mastered that didn’t make the cut so far but are relevant, you can add them next to your soft skills, in your resume skills section.
+If you have some left over computer skills, technologies you mastered that didn’t make the cut so far but are relevant, you can add them next to your interpersonal qualities in a list of skills for a resume.
 This can be a big plus if you are writing a resume with no experience.

 Computer Technician Skills for Resume